NVIDIA Corp (NVDA)'s Winning Formula: Financial Metrics and Comp

 - Momentum rank: 6/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and slightly lower yet favorable ranks in GF value and momentum, GuruFocus assigned NVIDIA Corp the GF Score of 97 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, but slightly lower in GF Value and Momentum, GuruFocus assigned NVIDIA Corp the GF Score of 95 out of 100, which signals the highest outperformance potential.

 Understanding NVIDIA Corp Business

-NVIDIA Corp, with a market cap of $1.29 trillion and sales of $44.87 billion, is a leading developer of graphics processing units (GPUs).
+NVIDIA Corp, with a market cap of $1.35 trillion and sales of $44.87 billion, is a leading developer of graphics processing units (GPUs).
 Traditionally, GPUs were used to enhance the experience on computing platforms, most notably in gaming applications on PCs.
 GPU use cases have since emerged as important semiconductors used in artificial intelligence.
 NVIDIA Corp not only offers AI GPUs but also a software platform, Cuda, used for AI model development and training.
 NVIDIA Corp is also expanding its data center networking solutions, helping to tie GPUs together to handle complex workloads.
+With an operating margin of 45.94%, NVIDIA Corp's income breakdown reflects its diversified and innovative approach to technology.

 Financial Strength Breakdown